Vyral/base-template/_posts/2020-03-16-how-to-get-into-the-real-estate-business.md

 For some reason, many people who do part-time real estate don’t do much, don’t have a list of tasks to perform, and then wonder why they aren’t performing well.
 They’ll think being a part-time agent doesn’t work because they aren’t making any money, when in reality they aren’t taking it seriously.&nbsp; As a part-time agent you still need to work like it’s a genuine job and have a system in place.&nbsp;

-If you want to get into the real estate industry, reach out to us, we’ll show you the structure and how you can be successful, but **the work starts and stops with you.** If you have any other questions about real estate, please feel free to contact us via phone or email.
+If you want to get into the real estate industry, reach out to us.
+We’ll show you the structure and how you can be successful, but **the work starts and stops with you.** If you have any other questions about real estate, please feel free to contact us via phone or email.